ClemClem25/omm-client-Cdp_Strasbourg/readme.md

 The easiest way to connect to an OMM server is through the OpenMonkeyMind extension (Menu → Tools → OpenMonkeyMind).
 This opens a basic configuration panel that specifies a few things:

-- The __address__ and __port__ of the OMM server.
-(An OMM server mus be running, either locally on your own computer or somewhere else.)
+- The __Server address__ and __port__ of the OMM server.
+An OMM server must be running, either locally on your own computer or somewhere else.
+If a server is detected, the checkmark next to the port will turn green.
 - The __identification method__ that is used to announce participants.
   - The *keypress* method collects a single key press, which means that participant identifiers are limited to single characters.
   - The *form* method collects a multicharacter identifier through a text-input form.
   - The *rfid* method reads an identifier from an RFID chip (specific to Rousset).
 - The __backend__, __display resolution__, and a __fullscreen__ option.
 These options will apply to all experiments running in the session.
+- The __local log file__ is a file on the local system.
+Log data will be appended to this log file as one line of JSON data for every time that a `logger` is called.
+The `logger` also sends this data to the OMM server.
+- The __fallback experiment__ is an experiment file on the local system that will be executed when the OMM server cannot be reached or when no jobs are lined up for the participant.
+The fallback experiment will be disconnected, i.e. the `omm.connected` property will be `False`.
+- The __YAML data__ allows you to optionally specify experimental variables in the form of a YAML dictionary.

-- The green play button starts a session.
+The green play button starts a session.
+If the YAML data is invalid or a server is not detected at the specified address and port, the button is disabled.

 You can also open a template to create your own entry-point experiment for connecting to an OMM server.
 By default, the entry-point experiment first waits until a participant identifier is detected with the `OMMDetectParticipant` item.
 The `OMMAnnounce` item then sends this identifier to the OMM Server, which returns an experiment file that is subsequently started.